 Our other primary markets in Europe are the United Kingdom, where we specialize in powered access equipment, as well as the Netherlands, Spain, Denmark, Germany, Italy, Belgium, Switzerland, Poland, the Baltic States, Czech Republic and Slovakia.
-The United Kingdom is the largest equipment rental market in Europe, with an estimated revenue of €5.9 billion in 2021 according to the ERA, and Germany is the second largest, with an estimated revenue of €5.5 billion in the same year.
+The United Kingdom is the largest equipment rental market in Europe, with an estimated revenue of €6.0 billion in 2022 (+4% vs 2021) according to the ERA, and Germany is the second largest, with an estimated revenue of €5.0 billion in the same year.